adrianhopebailie/tutorials/streaming-payments.md

 })
 ```

-As you can see, it parses the `X-Pay` header, and then sends one XRP per 500ms.
+As you can see, it parses the `Pay` header, and then sends one XRP per 500ms.
 Try it out!

 ```sh
 $ node ./tool.js